the-freetech-company/mcp-sse-authenticated-cloud-run/README.md

 ## Security

 This setup provides several security benefits:

 - Your MCP server is not publicly accessible without authentication
 - All connections are secured with Google Cloud IAM
-- Team members need Google Cloud access to connect
+- Team members need Google Cloud SDK access to connect
-- No need to implement custom authentication in your MCP server
--

 ### Connection Issues

 - Verify the Cloud Run URL in `mcp_proxy.ts` matches your deployed service
-- Ensure your firewall allows outbound connections to Cloud Run
 - Check Cloud Run logs for any server-side errors

 ## Contributing